SFTtech/openage/doc/reverse_engineering/networking/chat_protocol.md

 * Wine 1.8.7
 * Wireshark 2.2.6

 One game was established by using the DirectPlay feature, while all other play sessions were established over LAN.
-From what I've seen, this makes no difference for the communication protocol and DirectPlay is only used for the purpose of connecting players.
+This makes no difference for the communication protocol and DirectPlay is only used for the purpose of connecting players.

 ## What standard protocols are used?